 The Popular Music and Culture Collection, within the Georgia State University Special Collections and Archives, collects and preserves unique and rare historical materials documenting twentieth-century American Popular Music and Culture.

-Highlights of the collection include Johnny Mercer and music of his era; early country, bluegrass and Southern gospel music in Atlanta; and WSB and radio broadcasting in Atlanta.
+Highlights of the collection include Johnny Mercer and music of his era; early country, bluegrass and Southern gospel music in Georgia; and WSB and radio broadcasting in Georgia.
 Additionally, the collection contains more than 12,000 pieces of published sheet music, Tune-Dex cards, and arrangements by American songwriters, as well as 60,000 recordings from a variety of genres.

 Lou Busch Scores Collection, ca. 1950-1966 Scores and arrangements of original compositions, classical pieces, jazz standards, popular songs, and novelty tunes written by others.
 (M215)

 Alex Cooley Collection, 1969-1976; 1978 Administrative information and promotional materials for festivals and concerts in the Atlanta area and Puerto Rico.
 (M207)

 Jazz and Swing Foundation Records, 1986-1988 Files of a non-profit organization founded to collect and preserve jazz and swing sound recordings and information about musicians.
 (M069)

 Emma Kelly Collection, ca. 1900-2001 (bulk 1980-1999) Materials and artifacts relating to both her personal history and her professional career as a musician.
 (M183)